QuTech-Delft/qtt/README.md

 # Important notice

-As of December 2023, this repository is no longer actively maintained.
+As of December 2023, this repository is no longer maintained.
 This means the maintenance team:
 * will not release any new version.
 The latest version 1.4.0 will remain on pypi
-* will not take action on open or any new issues, questions or feature requests
+* will not take action on currently open issues, merge requests etc.
-* will not take action on merge requests
-* will not take action on Dependabot alerts

 The repository https://github.com/QuTech-Delft/qtt will be archived.
 An archived repository is still available but read-only.